 Τhe Hellenic Metallurgical Society (HMS) comprises a non-profit organization that was founded in 2000 through the initiative of Dr. G.N.
 Haidemenopoulos, Professor at the University of Thessaly, who also served as the first President of its Executive Board, during 2000-2004.
 This initiative has been embraced by the entire Greek academic and industrial community, active in the field of metallic materials.
 The main target of the establishment of HMS was and remains the creation of an integrated forum of discussion, exchange of ideas and collaboration among individuals and organizations in Greece, involved scientifically and/or professionally with metallic materials.

-In its infancy, HMS was financially supported by the General Secretariat for Research and Technology through the positive evaluation, funding and successful implementation of a relevant competitive proposal within the framework of “Human networks for dissemination of research and technology knowledge”.
+In its infancy, HMS was financially supported by the General Secretariat for Research and Technology through the positive evaluation, funding and successful implementation of a relevant competitive proposal, prepared with the significant contribution of Dr. A. Lekatou, within the framework of “Human networks for dissemination of research and technology knowledge”.
 The project was coordinated by MIRTEC S.A. with its General Director Dr. A. Tzamtzis serving as Project Manager, and included as active participants:

 The inaugural General Assembly of HMS that aimed to establish it as a legal entity with the presence and endorsement of the necessary members, took place in early 2000.
 It was followed by drafting its charter and submitting it to the District Court of Volos.
 Soon afterwards, HMS acquired a VAT number, initiated its own website and by the end of 2001 had managed to enroll more than 100 active members.